Skip to content

 Introduction

-Excitation coils are widely used in electromagnetic devices such as motors, transformers, and inductors.
+Excitation coils are widely used in electromagnetic devices such as motors, transformers, inductors, induction heaters, electromagnets, and MRI gradient coils.
 They generate magnetic fields by driving electric current through conductors.

 To add an excitation coil model to a simulation: